18F/intercessor/README.md

 # DATA Act pilot

-The DATA Act requires the Department of Treasury and the Office of Management and Budget to standardize and publish federal spending data online.
+The DATA Act requires the Department of Treasury and the Office of Management and Budget (OMB) to standardize and publish federal spending data online.

 This repository contains code for a Small Business Administration (SBA) pilot project that:
 * Maps agency financial and award data to DATA Act elements,
 * Translates them to a uniform DATA Act format, and
 * Validates the results.

 This work is a small experiment using real agency data.
 The diagrams and other artifacts here do not represent official DATA Act guidance or policy, and the code does not represent an official DATA Act product.

+Thanks to the SBA for leading the way and lending their time and expertise to this effort.

-## Background
+## Overview

 This project is an exploration of the DATA Act data submission process from the agency perspective.
 The repository is learning in progress and subject to change.
-Its goal is to clarify the steps and tools agencies will need as they undertake DATA Act compliance.
+Its goal is to clarify the steps and tools agencies need as they undertake DATA Act compliance.

-## Overview

 View progress and upcoming work are on our task board: https://waffle.io/18F/data-act-pilot.